marcohernaiz/JOSUDO/replit.md

   - Improved default response to acknowledge user input instead of generic replies
   - Better contextual understanding for help requests and identity questions
   - Grok simulation now provides more relevant and engaging responses
+- July 14, 2025.
+Removed excessive white space from main page layout
+  - Reduced bottom padding from pb-20 to pb-6 around MessageInput container
+  - Reduced top padding from pt-32 to pt-20 for main content area
+  - Created more compact and efficient use of screen space
+  - Improved overall layout density while maintaining visual balance

 ## User Preferences